bhumikaprogrammer/Group-website/README.md

 # Group-website
-This is my first group project
+This is my first group project.<br>
+This is the first semester group project.<br>
+contributor name in the about us page